docker/docs/desktop/feedback.md

 #### In-product feedback

-On each Docker Dashboard view, there is a **Give feedback** link at the top of each view.
+On each Docker Dashboard view, there is a **Give feedback** link.
 This sends you to a Google Feedback form where you can share your feedback and ideas.

 #### Feedback via Docker Community forums